HomeEye CareEye Exams

 When astigmatism is left untreated (whether the condition is minor, moderate or severe), it can cause discomfort in the form of headaches, eye strain and more.
 This can unquestionably present a distraction from everyday activities and work.

-It’s important to follow your eye doctor’s recommendations for treating your astigmatism and wear your prescription eyeglasses on a regular basis (especially while driving).
+It’s important to follow your eye doctor’s recommendations for treating your astigmatism and wear your prescription eyeglasses regularly (especially while driving).
 Alternating between glasses and no glasses can stress out your vision and cause astigmatism symptoms to worsen.

 Adjusting to new glasses for astigmatism